hackclub/hackclub/workshops/hcload/README.md

 ## Part 1: Theory

-The Hackclub CDN API only accepts an array of URLs and not direct file uploads.
+The Hack Club CDN API only accepts an array of URLs and not direct file uploads.
 This means we can mirror anything already hosted on a URL, but we can't upload files from our device.
 To get around this, we'll have to

 1. Start a file server on our device
 2. Expose the file server to the internet using [ngrok](https://ngrok.com/)